All planning checklists

 Set potential dates

-Check the official Glastonbury Festival website for specific dates well in advance to avoid disappointment.
+Check the official Glastonbury Festival website for exact dates before you lock anything in.

 Easy·Medium impact